 5. You value what you have

 I’ve learned to really value what I have.
 When I was growing up I only got new things on birthdays and at Christmas.
-I got second hand clothes from older cousins and neighbours (that was exciting and cool!).
+I got second-hand clothes from older cousins and neighbors (that was exciting and cool!).
 I got my first job two weeks after my 13th birthday.
 I worked hard and saved even harder.
 I made lists of what I wanted and when I had enough saved, and only then, did that item become mine.
-Now credit cards, debit cards, pay pass and instant credit means anyone and everyone can have everything right now.
+Now credit cards, debit cards, pay passes, and instant credit means anyone and everyone can have everything right now.
 The saving, the wanting and the waiting has gone—we get what we want when we want it whether we want or need it or not.